HW-SWeL/GTP-RDF/Docker/README.md

 # GTP Docker Images

+- [x] Get virtuoso and data container running and check in
+- [ ] Work on data download and data loading containers
+      - [ ] Data download does not seem to be firing it is created but nothing ends up in the logs
+      - [ ] Data staging seems to be running, no files are in the staging directory so no data is being loaded beyond the basic virtuoso data

 The [Guide to Pharmacology](http://www.guidetopharmacology.org/) database is available as [linked data](https://www.w3.org/standards/semanticweb/data).
 The platform that supports the linked data platform is installed as a series of [Docker](http://docker.com/) containers.

 - [Overview](#overview)